Nor'Easter: Annual Juried Exhibition

 - Artist must provide equipment to be used in the installation of any video or sound work.

 Selected works must be delivered ready to hang/display.
 Artworks considered unsuitable for hanging/presentation will be refused.
-Staff reserves the right to refuse an artwork that is misrepresented through documentation or is not the piece selected by the juror.
-Accepted work cannot be removed during the exhibition.
-Sculpture or three-dimensional work may be moved to accommodate the event floor plan.
+Curatorial staff reserves the right to refuse an artwork that is misrepresented through documentation or is not the piece selected by the juror.

-Any artwork being shipped must include return postage/shipping fee that must be received before the end of the exhibition (July 15, 2018).
+The deadline for receipt of shipped artwork is June 10, 2019.
+If work is not at the NBMAA by June 10, 2019, we reserve the right to not include it in the exhibition.
+Any artwork being shipped must include return postage/shipping fee that must be received before the end of the exhibition (July 14, 2019).
 In the case of inadequate or nonexistent return postage, works will be considered abandoned property and disposed of as the NBMAA sees fit.
-The deadline for receipt of shipped artwork is June 11, 2018.
-If work is not at the NBMAA by June 11, 2018, we reserve the right to not include it in the exhibition.
-Please do not ship artwork with packing peanuts.
 All artwork should be packaged in a manner that will allow for the materials to be re-used for return shipping.
 Otherwise please include materials for return packaging.
+Please do not ship artwork with packing peanuts.

 We encourage the sale of artwork; however work does not have to be for sale if selected for the exhibition.
 The NBMAA will not deduct a commission for any sale of work in the exhibition.
 The Museum will not serve as a third party for sales; we will provide artist contact information to any individuals inquiring about purchases.